vmware-archive/nsxraml/md-version/nsxvapiv614.md

 * **post** *(secured)*: Import a security policy configuration
 * **get** *(secured)*: Export a Service Composer configuration and save to your desktop for use as a backup

-## securityActionVM
+### /2.0/services/policy/securityaction/category/virtualmachines
 Virtual machines for a security action

-### /2.0/services/policy/securityaction/category/virtualmachines

 * **get** *(secured)*: Fetch all vm objects on which security action of a given category and attribute has been applied

-## securityActionSecGroup
+### /2.0/services/policy/securitygroup/{ID}/securityactions
 Security actions on a security group

-### /2.0/services/policy/securitygroup/{ID}/securityactions

 * **get** *(secured)*: Query all security actions applicable on a security group

-## vmApplicableSecurityAction
+### /2.0/services/policy/virtualmachine/{ID}/securityactions
 Fetch the security actions applicable on a virtual machine

-### /2.0/services/policy/virtualmachine/{ID}/securityactions

 * **get** *(secured)*: Fetch the security actions applicable on a virtual machine

-## serviceComposerDFWSync
+### /2.0/services/policy/policy/serviceprovider/firewall
 Synchronizing Service Composer rules with distributed firewall

-### /2.0/services/policy/serviceprovider/firewall

 * **get** *(secured)*: Query the time since when Service Composer firewall is out of sync with dfw, or synchronize Service Composer firewall with dfw

-## secGroupPolicies
+### /2.0/services/policy/policy/securitygroup/{ID}/securitypolicies
 Retrieve security policies mapped to a security group

-### /2.0/services/policy/securitygroup/{ID}/securitypolicies

 * **get** *(secured)*: Retrieve security policies mapped to a security group